prem-muthedath/timer/README.md

 1. Create a class that encapsulates the set of your timing tests.
 This class must be a subclass of `TimingTests.java` in the `framework` folder, and you should implement `copy()` and `size()`, two abstract methods defined in that class.
+Your class must have a single public constructor that takes a single
-Ensure as well that all timing tests (i.e., the test methods to be timed) in your class are `public` methods taking no arguments and having the return type as `void`.
+   argument: the collection size for the timing tests as an `int`.
+Ensure as well that all timing tests (i.e., the test methods to be timed) in your class are `public` methods taking no arguments and having `void` as the return type.
 These methods shouldn't be throwing any explicit exceptions in their signatures either.
 Finally, to avoid dependencies between tests, any timing test you write must ensure that if it modifies the collection or the state of your class in any way, it will restore the objects back to their original states.
 You can use existing timing tests (such as `SetVsArrayList.java`) in `src/tests/timer` folder as a template;
 2. Place the java file of your new class in `src/tests/timer` folder;
 3. Invoke your timing tests class in the `main()` method of `src/tests/timer/AllTests.java`.
 You can use existing invocations of timing